-The Windows Server Update Services system is designed to provide centralized update management in an enterprise computing environment.
+The Windows Server Update Services protocols are designed to provide centralized update management in an enterprise computing environment.
 It provides automated update discovery and delivery, and administrative control over update availability.

-The Windows Server Update Services system provides the following update functionality:
+Windows Server Update Services provide the following update functionality:

-- Update discovery by computers.
+- Enable update discovery by computers

-- Delivery of relevant updates to computers.
+- Deliver relevant updates to computers

-- Update distribution controls for administrators.
+- Update distribution controls for administrators

-- Monitoring of update activity.
+- Monitor of update activity

-For update discovery, the Windows Server Update Services system evaluates the rules contained in update metadata to determine whether an update is required by the target computer.
+For update discovery, Windows Server Update Services evaluate the rules contained in update metadata to determine whether an update is required by the target computer.
 Update delivery is performed through HTTP file download.

 Administrators control update distribution by placing computers into target groups and creating update deployments.
 A target group is a collection of computers (for example, servers or desktop computers) that are defined by the WSUS Administrator.
-These are used to treat a set of computers collectively rather than having to perform actions on a per-computer basis.
-An update deployment is an administrative intent about whether an update ought to be made available for a given target group.
+The target group is used to treat a set of computers collectively rather than having to perform actions on a per-computer basis.
+An update deployment is an administrative intent about whether an update should be made available for a given target group.
 Administrators use update deployments to control the availability of updates to the computers that they manage.